1958 Pacific typhoon season: JMA Tropical Storm Fourteen

 Tropical Storm Fourteen developed in the South China Sea on July 19.
 It struck Fujian before dissipating on July 25.

-Typhoon Doris
+Super Typhoon Doris

 Typhoon Doris existed from July 22 to July 29.

 JMA Tropical Storm Sixteen

 Typhoon 16 developed in the South China Sea on August 5.
 It struck China before dissipating on August 11.

 Typhoon Elsie

 Typhoon Elsie existed from August 4 to August 9.

 Typhoon Flossie

 On August 21, a tropical depression formed in the open ocean and moved northward.
 It reached tropical storm status later that day, and attained typhoon strength on the 22nd.
 Flossie peaked at 105 mph on the 22nd, and weakened to a 70 mph tropical storm just before hitting the southeastern coast of Japan on the 25th.
 Flossie turned to the east, and after becoming extratropical on the 26th the storm dissipated on the 27th.
 The storm caused 15 casualties (with 30 missing) and 39 injuries in Tokyo.